wireservice/csvkit/docs/common_arguments.rst

                         Specify the encoding the input CSV file.
   -S, --skipinitialspace
                         Ignore whitespace immediately following the delimiter.
-  -H, --no-header-row   Specifies that the input CSV file has no header row.
+  -H, --no-header-row   Specify that the input CSV file has no header row.
                         Will create default headers (A,B,C,...).
   -v, --verbose         Print detailed tracebacks when errors occur.
   -l, --linenumbers     Insert a column of line numbers at the front of the